udithjeewapadma/NotesApp/README.md

-Once your browser ope use "/login" command.
+Once your browser open use "/login" command.
   ex: localhost:8000/login